 On your own, complete the Experimental Design Factor Chart, and write two investigative questions

-With your group, decide on two possible factors (you could use any one from your group!) and complete the Graphic Organizer.
+With your partner, decide on two possible factors (you could use any one from your group!) and complete the Graphic Organizer.

-Make sure each member has a copy!
+Make sure each you both have a copy!
 You could even actually copy it

 Choose a factor and a question to test!